 Washing machines without a doubt have evolved over the last few decades.
 From wringer washers to advanced machines that we use these days, the immaculate usage and the comfort these machines bring is amazing.
-However, there are always two sides of a coin and while these washers can make your life easier, they can also do the opposite if you don’t follow the correct washing cycle.
+However, there are always two sides of a coin and while these washers and dryers can make your life easier, they can also do the opposite if you don’t follow the correct washing machine cycles.

 - The total laundry load size

-- The temperature of the water for washing and rinsing
+- The temperature of the water for rinse and wash

 - Setting up the cycle

 Before we go into the details, it is essential that we understand the role of these choices and why they’re so important.
 These choices when taken determines not only the cycle of your clothes but also helps in maintaining the longevity and overall cleanliness of your clothes making it spotless.